Railway-Op-Sim/GB-Wrexham_To_Bidston/docs/README.md

 # Island Line, Isle of Wight UK

-This is a representation of the Island Line, an 8.5 mile route connecting the north to the south regions of the Isle of Wight in Hampshire, UK.
-The route is electrified by 3rd rail and at the time of writing is serviced by 1938 former London Underground rolling stock classified under TOPS as Class 483.

-Addition of this route to the Railway Operation Simulator has been made possible through the collaborative efforts of the newly formed development team, acting as a test to determine the feasibility of joint group map creation.
+This is a representation of the Borderlands line between Wrexham in North East Wales, and Bidston on the Wirral.
+The route totals 27 miles in length, and apart from a small section at Bidston is not electrified.

+This is my first route to be published on GitHub, so forgive me if there are things out of place.

 ## The Simulation

-The simulation includes a simple timetable representing weekday services on the line between Ryde Pier Head and Shanklin.
+The simulation includes a timetable representing services that occurred on Tuesday, 22nd Septenber 2020, There are fewer services to Wrexham Central owing to restrictions sorrounding social distamcing.
+As a result, most services will turn in the block at Wrexham General

-The route features all the main stations:
+The route features all the stations:

+- Wrexham Central
+- Wrexham General
+- Gwersyllt
+- Cefn-y-Bedd
+- Caergwrle
+- Hope (Flintshire)
+- Penyffordd
-- Ryde Pier Head
+- Buckley
+- Hawarden (where they make the wings for Airbus)
-- Ryde Esplanade
+- Shotton
-- Ryde St. John's Road
-- Smallbrook Junction (For the Isle of Wight Steam Railway)
+- Hawarden Bridge (which has a limited service)
-- Brading
+- Neston
-- Sandown
+- Heswall
-- Lake
+- Upton
-- Shanklin
+- Bidston

-as well as St. John's Road depot.
-Due to the lack of information on the speed limits of the line, the line speed is set mainly to 45mph.
-Ryde Pier, Ryde Esplanade Jct, Smallbrook Jct, Brading and Sandown area have speed limits of 20mph, with a 15mph on the approach to Shanklin.

-If you know of a reliable source for a more accurate description of the line speeds please let us know!
+as well as the sidings for UPM Shotton Paper, and Dee Marsh sidings.
+There are no depot facilities on this route.
+The linespeeds and distances have been taken from teh National Electronic Sectional Appendix, but may vary slightly from reality due to the limitations of the simulator.

 ## Development

-As mentioned, Island Line is the first "open" project which invites contribution from anyone.
-Further contributions towards the project are welcome, be it through creation of additional timetables or improvements to the route representation/accuracy.
+This is my third published project on Railway Operations Sim. and my first on GitHub, it has been a steep learning curve,a nd I am thankful to Krizar for his help.